idameitil/polyphenol-oxidases/README.md

 Upload `run-final/out0.tex` to the overleaf document.

-To make the aligned secondary structure figure, run `python2 tex/latex/cpssp/cpssp -s run-final/aligned-sequences-noallgaps.fa -u run-final/ss.fa -o run-final/aligned-out -w 35 -l 1.7`.
+To make the aligned secondary structure figure, run `python2 tex/latex/cpssp/cpssp -s run-final/sequence-aligned.fa -u run-final/ss.fa -o run-final/aligned-out -w 35 -l 1.7`.

 Upload `run-final/aligned-out0.tex` to the overleaf document.

+# Save svg
+Right-click on the svg part of the figure, click inspect.
+Right-click on the svg view box -> copy -> outer html.
+Paste into document, format.

 # Lignin degraders
 The list of lignin degrading species was saved in `data/lignin-degraders`.